Shawn-DX/emiyaarcheryjournalpublic/PRIVACY_POLICY.md

 ## Children's Privacy

-Emiya Archery Journal is suitable for users of all ages.
+Target Archery Journal is suitable for users of all ages.
 We do not knowingly collect personal information from children under 13 without parental consent.
 If you are a parent and believe your child has provided personal information, please contact us to have it removed.

 ## International Users